leanprover/lean4/README.md

 along with a `lean-toolchain` file that contains the version string of the currently active Lean, which tells [`elan`](https://github.com/leanprover/elan) to use that Lean toolchain for the package.

-The command `lake build-bin` can then be used to build the package (and its dependencies, if it has them) into a native executable.
+The command `lake build` can then be used to build the package (and its dependencies, if it has them) into a native executable.
 The result will be placed in `build/bin`.

 ```
-$ lake build-bin
+$ lake build
 ...
 $ ./build/bin/hello
 Hello, world!